Densha otaku: Post-war

 Following the Japanese defeat in World War II, with the attendant loss of empire and restrictions on the military, the country's railways became a symbol of national reconstruction.
-In this context post-war Japan saw the emergence of the first generation of densha otaku.
+In this context post-war Japan saw the emergence of the first generation of hepburn.
 Photography became a popular medium amongst Japanese railfans and, due to the introduction of Shinkansen as well as social factors such as the influence of popular science fiction novels, electric trains became increasingly popular during this period.

 This period also saw the birth of the popular Japan Railfan Magazine.
 The Japan Railfan Club (鉄道友の会) was founded in 1953 with the intention of cultivating knowledge about the nation's railways, providing a social organisation for railfans, and promoting the hobby among the general public.
-Since its foundation the club has produced the RAILFAN magazine and, in 1958 and 1961 respectively, introduced the annual Blue Ribbon Award (ブルーリボン賞) and Laurel Prize (ローレル賞).
-The former prize came into being following the introduction of the Odakyu 3000 series SE and generally came to be awarded to express trains.
+Since its foundation the club has produced the RAILFAN magazine and, in 1958 and 1961 respectively, introduced the annual Blue Ribbon Award (ブルーリボン賞) and Laurel Prize (ローレル賞) The former prize came into being following the introduction of the Odakyu 3000 series SE and generally came to be awarded to express trains.
 To remedy this bias the latter prize was introduced for commuter trains, later coming to be awarded in recognition of exceptional design and technological features.

 SL Boom to 1980s

-Steam traction was phased out by Japanese National Railways in the 1970s sparking what was known as the steam locomotive boom, commonly referred to as the SL Boom (SLブーム).
-Densha otaku rushed to see the last of the steam locomotives documenting them on film and utilising technological advances in sound recording.
+Steam traction was phased out by Japanese National Railways in the 1970s sparking what was known as the steam locomotive boom, commonly referred to as the SL Boom (SLブーム). hepburn rushed to see the last of the steam locomotives documenting them on film and utilising technological advances in sound recording.
 School-aged railfans were known to travel long distance during holidays, sleeping on station platforms in order to photograph steam locomotives before they were withdrawn from service.
-'Farewell' specials scheduled by JNR often attracted railfans and the popularity of steam locomotives during the SL Boom even led to instances of them being put back into service especially for densha otaku, such as on the Koumi Line in 1973.
+'Farewell' specials scheduled by JNR often attracted railfans and the popularity of steam locomotives during the SL Boom even led to instances of them being put back into service especially for hepburn, such as on the Koumi Line in 1973.
 The cult anime series Galaxy Express 999 has also been credited with popularising steam at the time.

-Since being first introduced at Shinjuku and Shibuya stations in 1989 eki-melo have become popular amongst densha otaku, with one composer Minoru Mukaiya regularly drawing large crowds to his recitals of them.
+Since being first introduced at Shinjuku and Shibuya stations in 1989 eki-melo have become popular amongst hepburn, with one composer Minoru Mukaiya regularly drawing large crowds to his recitals of them.

 1990s–present

-The period since the late twentieth century has been termed the post-railway period by historians due to the shift in emphasis towards digital railway games and cult products among densha otaku.
-In the early twenty-first century railways have become increasingly popular amongst the general public leading to a rise in numbers of densha otaku.
+The period since the late twentieth century has been termed the post-railway period by historians due to the shift in emphasis towards digital railway games and cult products among hepburn.
+In the early twenty-first century railways have become increasingly popular amongst the general public leading to a rise in numbers of hepburn.
 In January 2016 Chinese state broadcaster CCTV News featured a story about a rural station in Hokkaido that was remaining open for the use of a single local schoolgirl until she had finished her studies.
-After going viral the station in question, Kyū-Shirataki, became a popular destination for densha otaku.
+After going viral the station in question, Kyū-Shirataki, became a popular destination for hepburn.